Welcome to today's edition of the Rush 24-7 podcast.

 You know, this Obama guy is running away with this.

-He could he could run away with everything.
+He could run away with everything.

-Uh she denied having done that.
+She denied having done that.

 She had to spend $140,000 in legal fees defending herself in the Whitewater thing.

-Now she's back, supposedly running the campaign, and even Frank Rich, you know, Frank Rich is upset with the Clintons because they're obviously, in fact, Frank Rich stole from me.
+And even Frank Rich, you know, Frank Rich is upset with the Clintons because they're obviously, in fact, Frank Rich stole from me.

 He's calling what's going on in the Democrat Party a civil war.